 Using a water contact angle is a testing method that measures the behavior of a drop of water on a surface to gauge the surface energy of the material in question.
 This is the perfect test for brazing because the way the water droplet wets out or flows on the surface of the base metals gives a clear indication of how the brazing alloy will react to that same surface.

 Below is a graph created by the scientists at Brighton Science for a customer who was trying to replace a subjective and qualitative test of wettability with a water contact angle measurement.
 The customer had brazing foils that didn't always flow on the metal surfaces the way they needed them to.
 They wanted to use contact angle measurements to predict if their brazing foils would wet out properly and create strong joints.

 The graph shows that the samples which did not wet out properly had higher contact angle measurements (which means they had lower surface energy) than the ones that did wet out.
 This means that the customer was able to rely on the results of contact angle tests to predict the behavior of their materials.

-Some of the greatest advantages of these types of tests is that they are nondestructive and can be done directly on actual parts on the actual production line.
-The equipment used to take contact angle measurements can be automated so they fit perfectly with any high rate manufacturing process.
+Some of the greatest advantages of these types of tests are that they are non-destructive and can be done directly on actual parts on the actual production line.
+The equipment used to take contact angle measurements can be automated so they fit perfectly with any high-rate manufacturing process.
 There are also portable devices that are designed to be used for field inspections when repairs to brazed joints are necessary.

-To learn more about how to ensure your brazing, welding, soldering, cleaning or adhesion process are optimized to create the most reliable products, download our roadmap.
-This eBook offers a wealth of insight into manufacturing processes and the unforeseen obstacles that engineers face, but don’t have to face alone.
+To learn more about how to ensure your brazing, welding, soldering, cleaning, or adhesion process is optimized to create the most reliable products, download our roadmap.
+This eBook offers a wealth of insight into manufacturing processes and the unforeseen obstacles that engineers face but do not have to face alone.
 Download the free eBook today: The Manufacturer’s Roadmap to Eliminate Adhesion Issues in Production